V4Fire/Client/src/components/super/i-static-page/modules/theme/README.md

 ### set

-Sets a new value for the current theme
+Sets a new value for the current theme.

 ```typescript
 import iBlock, { component, prop, field } from 'components/super/i-block/i-block';